Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 For other WarnerMedia programs, unlike the U.S. where that company has long operated its own cable channels like TNT and TBS which it could use to air Warner movies, there's a patchwork of licensing deals in Canada covering individual programs and various sets of movies, so it cannot easily assign similar rights to a single Canadian partner.
 As another example (beyond Friends), rights to older Warner Bros. movies tend to get split among many different channels and services including Netflix, Bell Media channels like Starz, and Corus Entertainment channels like Showcase.
 There probably won't be any big shifts here.

-Even for other library programming that HBO Max is promoting without a current streaming home in Canada, like The West Wing (also a Warner Bros. series), there has not yet been any indication that Crave will be acquiring those rights.
+Even for other library programming that HBO Max is promoting without a current streaming home in Canada, like the original Gossip Girl and The West Wing (both also Warner Bros. series), there has not yet been any indication that Crave will be acquiring those rights.

-HBO Max made a big splash when it announced that it would be the first U.S. streaming service to carry the catalogue of Studio Ghibli animated films like My Neighbor Totoro, Spirited Away, and Howl's Moving Castle.
+Speculation began after HBO Max announced that it would be the first U.S. streaming service to carry the catalogue of Studio Ghibli animated films like My Neighbor Totoro, Spirited Away, and Howl's Moving Castle.
 Netflix then followed up in early 2020, announcing it had secured global rights to these films outside the U.S., Canada and Japan.

 This, of course, left two big holes: Japan (which is of course Studio Ghibli's home market, and where it might be constrained by existing domestic distribution contracts, or perhaps just seeking a more lucrative domestic streaming deal), and Canada.